amandeepmittal/amanhimself.dev/src/content/blog/quarantine-pro-app.md

 description: ''
 ---

-Covid-19 changed our way of life since the start of 2020 - a year some of us want to fast forward like a button on that TV remote.
+Covid-19 changed our way of life since the start of 2020 &mdash; a year some of us want to fast forward like a button on that TV remote.
 That said, self-isolating is the best thing you can do right now, and thus, isolating ourselves at Jscrambler, we came up with a fun, simple React Native app idea.

 The app is all about how long you have been quarantining.
 As a user, you input the date when you started isolating and the app is going to display a fun message to tell you how far you have come in the quarantine “game”.